 This is one of its great strengths.
 Last year, the company paid out $1.8 billion dividends, which is a sizeable sum even among large mutual providers.
 We also liked its flexible payment options, allowing you to pay off the coverage early (before you retire, for example) and an option that covers two people on one policy.

-7. Mutual of Omaha: Best for ease of application
+7. Mutual of Omaha: Best life insurance for ease of applying(opens in new tab)

 Mutual of Omaha’s standout feature is that many of its policies are available without a medical exam, making the application process easy.
 This isn’t unique, but it is unusual.
 You can buy small sum coverage of between $2,000 to $25,000 online, without any medical questions at all.
 These policies largely cover funeral expenses and other end of life costs.
 You can buy $40,000 of coverage through an agent.
 The application for this policy asks a number of health questions but doesn’t necessitate a medical exam.